| Metric | OKX | Bitget |

 Bitget

-OKX and Bitget take different approaches to building a derivatives exchange.
-OKX focuses on portfolio margin, unified accounts, and deep Web3 integration that bridges CeFi and DeFi.
-Bitget has built its identity around copy trading and accessibility, opening up derivatives trading to users of all experience levels.
-The decision depends heavily on whether you trade independently or prefer following proven strategies.
+OKX and Bitget take different paths.
+OKX focuses on portfolio margin, unified accounts, and Web3 tools that bridge CeFi and DeFi.
+Bitget has built its name on copy trading and easy access for all levels.
+The right choice depends on whether you trade on your own or prefer following proven strategies.

 Sign-up bonuses & referral deals

-Bitget offers up to $6,200 in welcome bonuses through our referral link, including deposit matches, trading fee coupons, and milestone-based rewards.
-OKX does not currently offer a public referral bonus through our link but runs periodic promotional campaigns directly on their platform with varying availability.
-This gives Bitget a clear onboarding advantage — $6,200 in potential bonus value can offset several months of trading fees for an active trader.
-For someone depositing $5,000, Bitget typically returns $200-$500 in immediate bonus value, while OKX may or may not have an active promotion when you sign up.
+Bitget offers up to $6,200 in welcome bonuses through our referral link.
+This includes deposit matches, fee coupons, and milestone rewards.
+OKX does not currently offer a public referral bonus through our link.
+They run occasional promotions on their platform, but availability varies.
+Bitget has a clear onboarding edge.
+For a $5,000 deposit, Bitget typically returns $200-$500 in bonus value.
+OKX may or may not have a promo running when you sign up.

 Trading fees comparison